WCNC-TV: Newscasts

 After a solid, if low-rated, start under Turner's watch, the news department was severely hamstrung by Group W's bargain-basement approach to running the station.
-Group W immediately dropped the station's weekend evening newscasts and moved the 11 pm newscast to 12:30 am before canceling it altogether in 1981.
-The early evening newscast was shifted between the 5:30 and 6 pm timeslots until the fall of 1982, when it was canceled as well.
+Group W immediately dropped the station's weekend evening newscasts and moved the 11 p.m. newscast to 12:30 a.m. before canceling it altogether in 1981.
+The early evening newscast was shifted between the 5:30 and 6 p.m. timeslots until the fall of 1982, when it was canceled as well.
 For the remainder of Group W's ownership, the station's only remaining local news programming consisted of a half-hour newscast at noon, hourly cut-ins, five-minute local inserts during Today, a weekly magazine program, and occasional specials.

 After Odyssey Partners bought the station, the noon newscast was discontinued in the spring of 1985.
 In September 1986, WPCQ relaunched a full-fledged news department.
-At first, the station scheduled its early-evening newscast for 5:30 pm, knowing at the time that it could not hope to compete with WBTV and WSOC-TV at 6 pm.
-In 1988, WPCQ expanded the 5:30 newscast to one hour and added a 6:00 pm newscast on weekends.
-After becoming WCNC, the station added a distinct 6 pm newscast to the weeknight schedule.
-Under Belo, the station expanded further into new timeslots in the late 1990s, including a 5:00 am morning show, unusual at the time.
+At first, the station scheduled its early-evening newscast for 5:30 p.m., knowing at the time that it could not hope to compete with WBTV and WSOC-TV at 6 p.m.
+In 1988, WPCQ expanded the 5:30 newscast to one hour and added a 6 p.m. newscast on weekends.
+After becoming WCNC, the station added a distinct 6 p.m. newscast to the weeknight schedule.
+Under Belo, the station expanded further into new timeslots in the late 1990s, including a 5 a.m. morning show, unusual at the time.